 It’s great to have an open-door policy and give your employees the opportunity to talk to you whenever they need to; however, if you urgently need to get work done and have a deadline to meet then it isn’t a bad idea to have an hour a day where your door is closed and employees are aware that they should not disturb you.

-Alternatively, for those who work in an open plan office, find an alternative space to get your head and work without the distractions of the people around you.
+Alternatively, for those who work in an open plan office, find an alternative space to get on with your work without the distractions of the people around you.

 Take on one task at a time